ahmadmuradmalik/ahmadsMathLibrary/README.md

 Eigen Things: Methods for getting eigenvalues and eigenvectors of matrices.
 Currently uses the power method for the dominant eigen-pair and then obtaining subsequent pairs using matrix deflation

-Linear Algebra: Provides basic functionality for computing common linear algebra like Matrix Vector Multiplication, dot products, vector norms.
+Linear Algebra: Provides basic functionality for computing common linear algebra operations like Matrix Vector Multiplication, dot products, vector norms.

 Decompositions: Efficient implementation of the Fast Fourier Transform.
 Can be used to decompose any input signals into corresponding frequencies.